anaencinasd/anaencinasd/README.md

 👀 I’m interested in Full stack development and UX/UI design

-🌱 I’m currently learning HTML, CSS & JAVASCRIPT
+🌱 HTML, CSS, JAVASCRIPT, PHP

 📫 How to reach me??
 I'm in ana.encinasdiaz@gmail.com